 Here at the Rutland Centre, we know a lot about alcoholism - it is the most common addiction we face.
 In 2015, 86% of our clients had some degree of alcohol dependence (alcoholism) and, in 2014, this figure was 85%.

 We have various treatments available for alcohol-related addictions, ranging from alcohol counseling sessions to full residential care.
-With over 37 years of experience in addiction and high abstinence rates, we’re confident we can help those that need it most.
+With 40 years of experience in addiction and high abstinence rates, we’re confident we can help those that need it most.
 For more information, please see our treatment services page.

 Symptoms of Alcoholism

 It is not always easy to differentiate between ‘having a good time’ and alcoholism.
 Drinking at harmful levels may be something that some only do occasionally.
 Just because a person goes a bit wild at a party does not necessarily mean it is a symptom of alcoholism.